Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

 \end{section}

-\begin{section}{Accomplishing the advertiser's objectives} We leverage Propositions \ref{prop:alignSPA} and \ref{prop:alignFPA} to develop an experimental design that concurrently accomplishes the advertiser's goals.
-Our proposal comprises an adaptive design that learns $b^*(\cdot)$ over a sequence of display opportunities.
-We begin by stating the following assumption, which we maintain throughout the analysis.
+\begin{section}{Accomplishing the advertiser's objectives} We leverage Propositions \ref{prop:alignSPA} and \ref{prop:alignFPA} to develop a method that concurrently accomplishes the advertiser's goals.
+Our proposal is an adaptive approach that learns $b^*(\cdot)$ over a sequence of display opportunities.